Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Introduction

 \subsection{Approaches in the literature}

-We would like to mention several alternative approaches from the literature based on the unfitted discretization paradigm and explain how they relate to our results.
+We would like to relate our methods to the literature on \emph{unfitted} discretisations.

-First, the issue of numerical integration can be numerically solved with special integration techniques \cite{saye15,friesomerovic16}.
+First, the issue of numerical integration can be numerically solved with special integration techniques, cf. e.g. \cite{saye15,friesomerovic16}.
 To our best knowledge, whilst the methods make reasonable approximations of relevant quantities, their well-functioning has not yet been mathematically analysed rigorously.
-Some of these methods come with other restrictions such as quadrilateral/ hexahedral elements or the necessity of essentially mesh refinements within one element, which can potentially be computationally expensive for high order/ accuracy demands.
+Some of these methods come with other restrictions such as quadrilateral (or hexahedral) elements or the necessity of local refinements within one element, which can potentially be computationally expensive for high-order accuracy demands.
 Similar integration strategies are also applied in other approaches in the literature.
-In particular, in \cite{BADIA202360}, a variant space-time method exploiting cell agglomeration is presented and analysed.
-The cell-agglomeration technique is an alternative to the so-called Ghost-penalty stabilisation which is often used in methods such as \cite{HLP2022}.
-Apart from these different strategies to ensure stability in the presence of small cuts, the method analysis in \cite{BADIA202360} does not take into account the inexactness of discrete geometries.
+In particular, in \cite{BADIA202360}, a variant space-time method is presented and analysed, which introduces a cell agglomeration technique.
+The cell-agglomeration technique is an alternative to the so-called Ghost-penalty stabilisation which is often used in methods such as \cite{HLP2022} in order to ensure stability in the presence of small cuts.
+The numerical analysis in \cite{BADIA202360} applies in both cases.
+In terms of geometries in the numerical analysis, \cite{BADIA202360} does not take into account the inexactness of discrete geometries, but the exact domains are used.
 We aim to follow the numerical implementation more closely in the sense of taking into account the discrete geometry in the detailed numerical analysis.
 We note that for the DG-in-time method of \cite{HLP2022}, an analysis assuming the exact handling of geometries has also been presented in \cite{preuss18}, and an analysis involving a semi-discrete geometry in \cite{heimann20}.

-Other related space-time finite element methods include \cite{anselmann2021cutfemNSE,AB21}, where the Navier-Stokes equation was solved on an unfitted mesh (or boundary conditions were enforced by Nitsche's method), exploiting discontinuous Galerkin and Galerkin collocation discretization strategies respectively.
-Also, in \cite{FRACHON201977}, a two-phase Navier-Stokes flow was computationally investigated.